-- A. Any recipient of a Citation who is identified as a Responsible Party may contest that he or she was responsible for violating the COVID-19 Order as cited by appealing the citation to the City. - B. To appeal the Citation, the recipient must give notice to the City within ten (10) days from the date of service of the Citation that they are appealing the Citation.
-The notice to the City may be made by providing a document, in writing, bearing the title, "Appeal of Administrative Citation," containing the following: - 1.
-The name, address and phone number of the appellant; and - 2.
-Sufficient information to identify the Citation; and - 3.
-The grounds on which the Citation is being contested; and - 4.
+A.-\Any recipient of a Citation who is identified as a Responsible Party may contest that he or she was responsible for violating the COVID-19 Order as cited by appealing the citation to the City.

+B. To appeal the Citation, the recipient must give notice to the City within ten (10) days from the date of service of the Citation that they are appealing the Citation.
+The notice to the City may be made by providing a document, in writing, which may be transmitted electronically to the City Manager at tmiller@fortbragg.com, bearing the title, "Appeal of Administrative Citation," containing the following:

+- 1. The name, address and phone number of the appellant; and - 2.
+Sufficient information to identify the Citation; and

+- 3. The grounds on which the Citation is being contested; and - 4.
 All information, including copies of any exhibits, that supports the grounds for appealing the Citation.